cemicyz/cemicyz/README.md

-### cemicyz

-Hi I'm Cem, I'm working on java also I have knowledge about mongodb,bukkit,redis.
-I coding bukkit plugins on my spare time :")
+Hi I'm Cem, I'm a 15yo software developer from Turkey.
+I working on java and kotlin also I have knowledge about mongodb,redis.
+I coding bukkit plugins and discord bots on my spare time.

 ### to reach me

-- E-Mail : cemicyz@pm.me or cemicyz@tuta.io
-- Discord : yungcemic#0786
+- Discord
+  - ```yungcemic#0786```
+- Mail
+  - *cemicyz@pm.me or cemicyz@tuta.io*